 Participants will receive free seed packets

-Volunteers are needed to help complete tree mapping, which will take place Friday, May 10 at two locations: the Bogart Sports Location from 9 a.m. to 11 a.m. and Heritage Park from 1 p.m. to 3 p.m.
+Volunteers are needed to help complete tree mapping, which will take place Friday, May 10 at two locations: the Bogart Sports Complex from 9 a.m. to 11 a.m. and Heritage Park from 1 p.m. to 3 p.m.
 Individuals and groups are welcome to volunteer at one or both locations.
 No previous experience is necessary.
 Training and equipment to capture tree information will be provided.

 This tree survey will use geographic information system technology to create a catalog of each tree in the two parks, including exact location, species, size, and health.
-This data can be used to track the status of the tree population in the park over time.
+This data can be used to track the status of the tree population in the parks over time.

 “The benefits of trees in our park system are endless,” said Oconee County Parks & Recreation Director Lisa Davol.
 “They are public assets, just like ballfields, courts, and buildings.
 A tree inventory will provide us with a baseline for maintaining our tree population by determining tree health, replacement estimates, and new planting options.
 We hope citizens will come out and volunteer with our partners to help us capture their worth.”